 A competent defense attorney knows how to turn the jury in your favor.
 Moreover, he can get your sentence reduced or case dismissal.
 Additionally, he should be an expert at handling penalties or license reinstatement.
 All in all, have a strong strategy that can help in important matters like security clearance.

-Hire David Hunter, the Best DUI Lawyer For Your DUI Concerns
+Hire David Hunter, the Best DWI Lawyer For Your DWI Concerns

-Hire the best DUI lawyer David Hunter today.
-In his long and successful career as a Texas judge, he has handled many DUI related cases.
+Hire the best DWI lawyer David Hunter today.
+In his long and successful career as a Texas judge, he has handled many DWI related cases.
 With his extensive experience as a trial lawyer, he has gained expertise on DUI laws.

 Will DWI Affect My Security Clearance? | The David Hunter Law Firm – Sugar Land, TX